Teach for America

-- Wendy Kopp, CEO and Co-Founder of Teach for All: Shortly after graduating Princeton in 1989, Kopp founded Teach for America.
-A non-profit organzation dedicated to improving educational outcomes for low-income students across America.
+- Wendy Kopp, founder of Teach for American and CEO and Co-Founder of Teach for All: Shortly after graduating from Princeton in 1989, Kopp founded Teach for America, a non-profit organzation dedicated to improving educational outcomes for low-income students across America.
 In 2013 Kopp transitioned out of the role of CEO at Teach for America but remains an active board member.
-Now she is the CEO of Teach for All, a global network of independent nonproift organizations working to expand educational opportunity in their own countries.
+Now she is the CEO of Teach for All, a global network of independent nonprofit organizations working to expand educational opportunity in their own countries.

 - Sue Lehmann is an executive consultant who donated her services to work with Wendy Kopp and her staff in the internal reorganization of Teach for America in 1999.
 Lehmann has been an independent consultant for over 25 years and has worked with such prestigious organizations as American Express Company, Dell Computer, IBM, the John D. and Catherine T. MacArthur Foundation, and the Metropolitan Museum of Art.
 She was the board chair of Teach for America for the latter half of the 1990s and continues to be involved with the organization today.

 - Daniel F. Oscar, founder and President of The Learning Project: he was Wendy Kopp's first employee and partner in Teach for America.
 He is a fellow alumnus of Princeton University.
 A native of New York City, he spent a year after college teaching English in China and mathematics in Korea.
 He became president of the Teach for America summer school division in 1993, which involved the development and management of six innovative summer schools in Houston, Texas.
 In August 1994, Oscar left Teach for America and founded The Learning Project.

 Related Nonprofit Organizations